Get Pre-Approved For Your Car Loan Apply Now

 First, winter conditions warrant the right set of tires

 Canadians are no strangers to snow.
-According to Environment Canada, more than 65% of the country receives snowfall for more than 6 months of the year.
+According to Environment Canada, more than 65% of the country receives snowfall for over 6 months of the year (essentially the winter months in many regions).
 And yet, when it comes to driving in those same snowy and icy conditions we’re all so familiar with, it seems we could use a little extra help.

 On average, there are around 160,000 car accidents in Canada each year—30% of which occur during snowy or icy conditions.
-In December and January alone, car accidents typically increase by 3 or 4% Canada-wide.
+In December and January (the core winter months), car accidents typically increase by 3 or 4% Canada-wide.

 With conditions and statistics like these dominating winter driving life in Canada, it’s no wonder so many Canadians put winter tires on their vehicles every fall.
 But are winter tires enough?
 What about studded tires?
-Are they better than winter tires?
-And are they legal in Ontario, Alberta, BC, and the rest of Canada?
+Are they better than regular winter tires?
+And are they legal in Ontario, Alberta, British Columbia, and the rest of Canada's provinces and territories?

 Here’s a quick rundown on everything you need to know about using studded tires in Canada.
 If you’re buying new winter tires, here are some simple tips to keep in mind.